ezekg/xo/README.md

 groups are what `xo` works with.

 What about the question mark?
 The question mark makes the preceding token in the regular expression optional. `colou?r` matches both `colour` and `color`.
-The question mark is called a _quantifier_.
-You can make several tokens optional by grouping them together using parentheses, and placing the question mark after the closing parenthesis, e.g. `Nov(ember)?` matches `Nov` and `November`.
+You can make several tokens optional by _grouping_ them together using parentheses, and placing the question mark after the closing parenthesis, e.g. `Nov(ember)?` matches `Nov` and `November`.

 With that, what if the input string _forgot_ to specify a greeting, but we, desiring to be polite, still wanted to say "Hello"?
 Well, that sounds like a great job for